Green-Hat-fd/portfolio/index.md

 | Game Designer   |
 | Artist          |

 _Spaceships' Threat_ is a small arcade 3D videogame that is based on fast action and replayability.
+You are the villain, who wants to conquer the universe by defeating all "good" spaceships, collects their Scraps and use them to upgrade their ship, so they can conquer better and stronger!

 **_Feature(s)_**

 - A saving system (saves the current currency and options)
 - Power-ups that will apply to the ship
-- Replayability: defeat enemies to earn more Scraps (currency) and upgrade your ship to become better at defeating them
+- Replayability: defeat "the good guys" to earn more Scraps (currency) and upgrade your ship to become better at defeating them

 * * *